FormidableLabs/formideploy/README.md

 $ yarn deploy:prod --dryrun
 ```

-And then look for at the terminal logs for staging website to view, e.g.:
+And then look for at the terminal logs for production website to view, e.g.:

 ```sh
 [deploy:production] Publish success for: https://formidable.com/open-source/spectacle